 Table of Contents:

-To understand the concept of zk-SNARKs vs zk-STARKs and how these cutting-edge technologies measure against each other, it’s imperative to first outlay the problem they solve.
+To understand the concept of zk-SNARKs vs zk-STARKs and how these cutting-edge zero-knowledge technologies measure against each other, it’s imperative to first outlay the problem they solve.

 Lack of privacy and scalability are the two biggest obstacles hampering the mass adoption of blockchain technology.
 As beautiful as the idea of a public and permissionless blockchain is, without data privacy, a Web3-heavy future could look like a dystopia in which every single transaction leaves a clear trail open to the public to learn everything about you.

 Publicly accessible transaction records are great as verifiable activity proofs.
 However, anyone who cared could go digging, linking payment to payment, and tying your real-world identity to your on-chain trail with the intent of using it against you.

 Similarly, a lack of scalability can gravely inhibit the prospects of blockchain adoption.
 The scalability problem has been at the core of most of the blockchain innovations we’ve seen in the past couple of years.
 Without sacrificing decentralization, the current state of blockchain technology simply cannot support applications that reach mass adoption.